 Be honest… on a scale of 1 to 10, how happy are you with your current clients?
-One of the most crucial elements of marketing is ensuring you are targeting the right clients.
-But how do you approaching marketing to your ideal clients?
+One of the most crucial marketing elements is ensuring you are targeting the right clients.
+But how do you approach marketing to your ideal clients?
 And what do you do if you keep attracting the WRONG people?

 Have you been having difficulty booking the right clients?

 Have you found yourself sifting through dozens of leads that never respond?
 Or do they seem to have no idea about the services you offer?
 Marketing to your ideal clients is something you'll need to master as a biz owner.
 And here's the thing…

 Marketing to your ideal clients doesn't have to be hard.

 And if it is… you're doing it wrong – but you are not alone.
 This podcast episode + blog post will help you to fix your marketing so you're attracting the right clients.
 So what five mistakes might you be making with marketing and targeting the right clients?

 YOU DON'T KNOW WHO YOU'RE TALKIN' TO

 If you're hearing crickets or getting leads that don't align with what you do or the price of your services, I have some news.
 You're talking to the wrong people.